yoonghan/zoo/README.md

 ### UI Issues

-1. Not mobile friendly.
+1. Not mobile friendly. - DONE
-2. Contrast of catchy colors.
+2. Contrast of catchy colors. - DONE
-3. Slow loading.
+3. Slow loading. - DONE
-4. Small fonts.
+4. Small fonts. - DONE
-5. Images are not lazy loaded and position disoriented.
+5. Images are not lazy loaded and position disoriented. - Can be improved further

 ### Things to keep